ruhuozhiyang/estatewebsite_api_servlet/notes/Coyote.md

 socket data and sending it to the processor.

 As shown in source codes, the abstract class called AbstractEndpoint encapsulates some common attributes or functions of the specific classes.
-We noticed the member acceptor, which is the thread used to accept new connections and pass them to worker threads.
+We noticed the member executor and acceptor, and the latter is the thread used to accept new connections and pass them to worker threads.
 ```java
 public abstract class AbstractEndpoint {
   /**